-Any other attachments uploaded other than the Mandatory Downloadable Forms in the "Related Documents" section of GME will NOT be considered in the evaluation of the application.
+NOTE: Any other attachments uploaded other than the Mandatory Downloadable Form A in the "Related Documents" section of GME or to the Other Eligible Entity application will NOT be considered in the evaluation of the application.

 Applicants should be aware that neither the ADE nor the Peer Reviewers will seek clarification to responses on the initial application.
 Scores are based on responses at the time of submission.